Ahmed-Sadeq-Hussein/Mjukvaruutvekling-grupp-5/README.md

 3. Run the calculator by clicking the green arrow symbol (see image) or by pressing ctrl + F5 ![Running the application](https://cdn.discordapp.com/attachments/1221090555405008978/1225150263602446336/image.png?ex=66201519&is=660da019&hm=e42e01430d8cf151c3af736f86a261d2d26dfa776b84ff654fdd452ceefce605&)

 ---
+## How to run the unit tests

+---

+## How to generate code coverage for unit tests

+---

 ### Kanban: https://github.com/users/Ahmed-Sadeq-Hussein/projects/1
 ### Miro: https://miro.com/app/board/uXjVKbCJa-M=/